Associate Professor, Sociology

-Sociology and a Senior Research Associate at the Center for Policy Research.
+Sociology and a Senior Research Associate in the Center for Policy Research.
 Her

 research focuses on the relationship between humans and the natural